h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 To check which version of H2O is installed in R, use ``versions::installed.versions("h2o")``.

--  `R User Documentation <../h2o-r/h2o_package.pdf>`_: This document contains all commands in the H2O package for R, including examples and arguments.
+-  `R User HTML <../h2o-r/docs/index.html>`_ and R User PDF <../h2o-r/h2o_package.pdf>`_ Documentation: This document contains all commands in the H2O package for R, including examples and arguments.
 It represents the definitive guide to using H2O in R.

 -  `Connecting RStudio to Sparkling Water <https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/howto/Connecting_RStudio_to_Sparkling_Water.md>`_: This illustrated tutorial describes how to use RStudio to connect to Sparkling Water.